mikkelpm/svma_iv/README.md

 **Reference:**
 Plagborg-Møller, Mikkel and Christian K. Wolf (2021), "Instrumental Variable Identification of Dynamic Variance Decompositions", https://scholar.princeton.edu/mikkelpm/decomp_iv (paper + online appendix)

-**Acknowledgements:**
-We are grateful to [Diego Känzig](https://github.com/dkaenzig) for allowing us to reproduce some of the data files used in his [2021 AER paper](https://www.aeaweb.org/articles?id=10.1257/aer.20190964)

 Tested in: Matlab R2020a on Windows 10 PC (64-bit)

 Other versions: [Python code](https://github.com/jbduarte/svma_iv) written by João B. Duarte